 - Ground Pepper: Prefer a more pungent peppery flavor?
 You can substitute the black pepper for white pepper!

-- Spices: Seeds such as caraway, coriander and fennel are all great additions if you are looking to add another dimension of flavor!
+- Spices: Seeds such as caraway seeds, coriander seeds, and fennel seeds are all great additions if you are looking to add another dimension of flavor!

 - Herbs: Fresh dill is essential if you are looking to recreate that classic gravlax flavor.
 However, if you aren’t a fan of dill you can try substituting fresh tarragon or fennel fronds!